bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 To get elements of the matrix, square brackets are used again, but two dimensions must be specified.
 To do this, a comma is used, where the number before the comma is the row number and the number after the comma is the column number.
 If you want to specify all of the rows, leave the space before the comma blank.
-If you want to specify all of the columns, leave the space after the comma blank.
+If you want to specify all of the columns, leave the space after the comma blank:

 ```r
 matrix.example[2,4]